racedo/vLab-Files/OpenStack-services/rabbitmq-osp-recover-cluster.md

 ```
 # rabbitmqctl eval 'rabbit_diagnostics:maybe_stuck().'
 ```
 If there are queues stuck you might have to manually restart services that publish messages to these queues.
 After a cluster partition it is common to have to restart OpenStack services such as nova-compute or any other components that publish messages in RabbitMQ.
-This issue is fixed in OpenStack Kilo (RHEL OSP 7) by implementing a heartbeat for the messaging queues.
+This issue is fixed in OpenStack Kilo (RHEL OSP 7) by implementing a heartbeat for the messaging queues (https://review.openstack.org/#/c/146047/)

 Alternatively, a restart of all the RabbitMQ servers usually fixes this issue.
-With Pacemaker this is done by:
+With Pacemaker this is done by running:
 ```
 pcs resource disable rabbitmq-server
 pcs resource enable rabbitmq-server
 ```

-After this check that there are no partitions by checking the output of `rabbitmqctl cluster_status` in all the nodes
+After this, make sure that there are no partitions by checking the output of `rabbitmqctl cluster_status` in all the nodes and confirming that all of them show the same status.